★ Investing Strategy Research & Guides ★

 Intrinsic value is the price of a business calculated through fundamental analysis of a company’s assets and cash flows.

 A classic formula for intrinsic value is the market value of a company’s assets added to its cash flows.
-To arrive at intrinsic value, Buffett value investors will ignore a company’s share price in valuing the company.
+Buffett value investors ignore a company’s share price when valuing it.

 Instead, Buffett values the companies he invests in as if he were buying the entire business for cash.
 Once these investors calculate intrinsic value, they compare it to the share price and market capitalization.
 If the intrinsic value is substantially higher than the market capitalization, you can consider the company a value investment.

-Buffett arrives at the intrinsic value by studying financial numbers and researching its business model and competitors.
-For instance, Berkshire Hathaway could compare a company’s products and sales to its competitors.
+Buffett arrives at an intrinsic value by studying financial numbers and researching a company’s business model and competitors.
+For instance, Berkshire Hathaway could compare a company’s products and sales to those of its competitors.

-A simple way to think of intrinsic value is the cash value of everything a company owns.
+A simple definition of intrinsic value is the cash value of everything a company owns.
 A slightly more complex estimate will include cash flows or projected cash flows.

 Most value investors use several methods of analysis to arrive at intrinsic value.
 There is no single best formula for intrinsic value.
 Instead, investors usually base intrinsic value on the calculation that best fits their belief of what makes a great company.